/

 5. Seafood Linguine with Blanc de Noir Sparkling Wine

-You’ll also need a lighter wine to complempasta Carbonara’s richent the salty, savory notes of seafood, such as Linguine with Clams/White Fish or Shrimp Scampi, but not overwhelm them.
+You’ll also need a lighter wine to complement Carbonara’s richness with the salty, savory notes of seafood, such as Linguine with Clams/White Fish or Shrimp Scampi, but not overwhelm them.
 The Cellar Beast Blanc de Noir sparkling wine pairs well with light seafood dishes.
-Blanc de Noir’s acidity mingles with the creamy fish, and contrasts well with the garlic, lemon, and white wine sauce served on the menu.
+Blanc de Noir’s acidity mingles with the creamy fish and contrasts well with the garlic, lemon, and white wine sauce served on the menu.

 • Why It Works: The bubbles in the sparkling wine flush the palate, and its fruity and mineral flavors enhance the natural sweetness of the seafood.

-• Tip: Add some freshly squeezed lemon juice over the plate to highlight the citrus flavors in the wine and get a fresh balanced flavor.
+• Tip: Add some freshly squeezed lemon juice to the plate to highlight the citrus flavors in the wine and achieve a fresh, balanced flavor.

 Sparkling wine paired with seafood pasta highlights the seafood's milder flavors and offers the acidity to cut through the richness of the dish.